jhpce-jhu/jhpce_mkdocs/docs/access/ssh.md

 - [2 Factor Authentication](https://jhpce.jhu.edu/knowledge-base/2-factor-authentication/)

-## SSH
-We also support and recommend the use of SSH public/private key authentication to access your account.

 ### Unix-based machines (linux and mac osx)

+(((((((IN 2024 DO WE NEED TO SPECIFY A DIFFERENT (STRONGER) ENCRYPTION TYPE???)))))))
 + First, on your local laptop/desktop, open a terminal and `cd` into your home directory  and invoke the ssh key generator:

 ```
 ssh-keygen -t rsa
 ```

 + You will be prompted for a passphrase.
-For security reasons, we recommend that you use a passphrase to protect your key.
+For security reasons, we require that you use a passphrase to protect your key.
+This prevents someone who gets access to your private key file from being able to use it!!!!!
 For the other questions, you can select the default values.
 + The key generator will put two files in the .ssh subdirectory of your home directory, typically  `~/.ssh/id_rsa` and  `~/.ssh/id_rsa.pub`.
 + *You should only ever have to run the ssh key generator once on your local host*.
 If you have already configured passwordless login and you run the key generator a second time, it will overwrite your previous public and private key files.
 This will break all password-less logins that you set up with your previous keys.
 + Next you want to copy your public key file to the remote host and append it to the authorized_keys file in the `.ssh` subdirectory of your home directory on the remote host.